Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

 products:
 - dotnet
 - angular
-- azure-ad
+- msal-angular
 - ms-graph
+- microsoft-identity-web
+- azure-active-directory
-description: "Angular Single-Page Application (SPA) calling .NET Core Web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)"
+description: "Angular single-page application (SPA) calling .NET Core web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)"
 urlFragment: "ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups"
 ---

-# Angular Single-Page Application (SPA) calling a .NET Core Web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)
+# Angular single-page application (SPA) calling .NET Core web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)

-This chapter-wise tutorial demonstrates how to use Azure AD App Roles and Security Groups features to implement **Role-Based Access Control** (RBAC) in your application.
-In doing so, it covers how to modify claims in **Id** and **Access** tokens, how to protect restricted routes in your client app, and how to accept only authorized calls in your web API.
+This chapter-wise tutorial demonstrates how to use Azure AD **App Roles** and **Security Groups** features to implement **Role-Based Access Control** (RBAC) in your application.
+In doing so, it covers how to modify claims in **ID** and **Access** tokens, how to protect restricted routes in your client app, and how to accept only authorized calls in your web API.

 We recommend you to follow each chapter in a successive fashion, as the concepts used in later chapters are built on top of previous ones and explanations may not be repeated.
 Before proceeding to **Chapter 1**, please review the [Prerequisites](#prerequisites) below.